 Currently it can be confusing and expensive to travel by public transport, especially if using multiple operators or modes.
 Information on timetables and prices can be hard to find or difficult to understand; ticket options are often inflexible or restrictive; and longer journeys require the use of different websites or multiple purchases.

-The aim of Transport for the North's IST programme is to change this by putting information in the hands of passengers, giving them confidence that travelling by train, tram or bus will always be straightforward and good value for money.
+The aim of our IST programme is to change this by putting information in the hands of passengers, giving them confidence that travelling by train, tram or bus will always be straightforward and good value for money.

 IST will: